jdrmota/vertispine-jupyter/README.md

 or SSH
 `git@github.com:jdrmota/vertispine-jupyter.git`

-2. Run it with Anaconda Navigator or in the command line with `jupyter nbconvert --to script --execute --stdout vertispine2C.ipynb | python` for the 2 target algorithm or `jupyter nbconvert --to script --execute --stdout vertispine3C.ipynb | python` for the 3 target algorithm.
+2. Run it with Jupyter from Anaconda Navigator to see all the markdown or in the command line with `jupyter nbconvert --to script --execute --stdout vertispine2C.ipynb | python` for the 2 target algorithm or `jupyter nbconvert --to script --execute --stdout vertispine3C.ipynb | python` for the 3 target algorithm.